shrutiii87/Calculative-Foundation/s.md

 This project applies **Linear Algebra** concepts to analyze a student performance dataset using both mathematical theory and practical implementation.

-Student scores are represented as vectors and matrices, enabling operations such as norms, dot products, cross products, and vector projections.
-The project also explores matrix decompositions including **LU** and **SVD**, along with dimensionality reduction techniques like **PCA** and **LDA**.
-Eigenvalues and eigenvectors are used to understand data variance and underlying patterns.
-Implemented using Python, Excel, and manual calculations, this project demonstrates how Linear Algebra forms the mathematical foundation of modern Data Science, Machine Learning, and Artificial Intelligence.
+This project demonstrates the application of **Linear Algebra** on a student performance dataset.
+It covers vector and matrix operations, norms, dot products, cross products, vector projections, LU decomposition, SVD, PCA, LDA, and eigenvalue analysis.
+Using Python, Excel, and manual calculations, the project highlights how mathematical concepts are applied in Data Science, Machine Learning, and AI.

 ---